QMME/T2VQA/README.md

   <img src="overview.png" />
 </p>

-This is the official code for paper "Subjective-Aligned Dateset and Metric for Text-to-Video Quality Assessment".
+This is the official repository for paper "Subjective-Aligned Dateset and Metric for Text-to-Video Quality Assessment".
+The code is coming soon.